In this guide we’ll take a look at the best toddler sandpits for the UK market.

 A ground level sandpit is great if your child loves sitting in the sand – they will get to enjoy the feeling of the sand between their toes!
 However, this does mean they end up covered.
 A sand table is a less messy alternative, but your child is unlikely to play with it for so long at a time.

-Many sandpits are quite versatile and offer opportunities for other kinds of play.
+The best sandpits are versatile and offer opportunities for other kinds of play.
 For a double duty sand pit, you could choose a bench type, or a one with a theme to encourage imaginative play.
 Some sand tables have a section for water, too and this is a great option – through it can get messy.

 What kind of sand should I buy to fill my sandpit?
 Is it worth paying extra for play sand?